tidyverse/tidyverse.org/content/google_privacy_policy.md

 ---
-title: Privacy policy for Google API wrappers
+title: Privacy policy for packages that access Google APIs
 ---

 <!--